JerBouma/jerbouma.github.io/_pages/financetoolkit/docs/docs.md

   - /docs
 ---

 This page includes all the documentation for the Finance Toolkit.
 Each functionality includes an example of how to use it and is therefore an excellent way to better understand how to use each functionality.
-These examples are also directly embeded in the code.
+These examples are also directly embedded in the code.
 For simplicity sake, only the controller modules are included here given that the models themselves should be relatively straightforward.
 Make sure to also have a look at the example notebooks as found [here](/projects/financetoolkit/#how-to-guides-for-the-financetoolkit).

 ## Toolkit Module